Next: Warnings about missing order, Previous: Warnings about style issues with predicates, Up: Warnings about programming style [Contents][Index]

 foreign procedure body contains operations that it should not contain,

-statements in a C foreign procedure.
+such as return statements in a C foreign procedure.

 Note that since the compiler’s ability to parse foreign language code is limited, some warnings reported by this option may be spurious, and some actual errors may not be detected at all.